 Wind speed and direction are crucial for the safety of kitesurfers and windsurfers.
 This data is measured along our coast in Nieuwpoort, Oostende, Blankenberge and Zeebrugge.

-In the belgian part of the North Sea, there are many wrecks and obstacles.
-Wrecks have a special and attractive force.
-For fishermen these are often interesting areas where a good catch can be expected.
+In the Belgian part of the North Sea, there are many wrecks and obstacles.
+Wrecks are a particularly special attraction.
+For fishermen, these are often interesting areas where a good catch can be expected.
 For divers, wrecks provide a unique under water experience.
-'Under water" - archeologists research the wrecks to obtain a better view of life and practices of long ago on board of these shipwrecks.
+'Under water" archaeologists research the wrecks to gain a better idea of life and customs at the time on board these shipwrecks from the distant past.

-Hydrographic soundings, also called surveys, are three-dimensional measurements (x, y, z) which allow the topography of the seabed and of the bottom of rivers to be mapped.
+Hydrographic soundings, also called surveys, are three-dimensional measurements (x, y, z) that allow the topography of the seabed and the bottom of rivers to be mapped.
 To execute these depth measurements, acoustic measuring systems such as "single beam" and "multibeam" devices are used.
 The measurements can then be processed into depth charts, difference maps, volume determinations, and cross sections.
-The used method of survey and data processing depends on the purpose of the measurement and the requirements of the end user.
-The depth charts and sea maps of the Flemish Hydrography are used to ensure safe navigation, to calculate and control hydraulic infrastructure works, to control dredging, etc. ...
-These surveys are executed at sea, on the Scheldt, on the Flemish part of the channel Ghent-Terneuzen, and in the four coastal ports.
+The method of survey and data processing that is used depends on the purpose of the measurement and the requirements of the end user.
+The depth charts and sea maps of Flemish Hydrography are used to ensure safe navigation, to calculate and control hydraulic infrastructure works, to control dredging, etc. These surveys are executed at sea, on the Scheldt, on the Flemish part of the channel Ghent-Terneuzen, and in the four coastal ports.
 The acquired data is converted into paper and electronic depth charts.